 133 pt.
 49’

 Digital signs have a unique design challenge – they can display moving text and video.
 If used correctly, it’s highly effective at attracting attention.
 If not, it creates for a poor user experience that will often wind up confusing people or turning them away.

-When it comes to moving video, the general rule of thumb is that your design should focus on one moving element at a time.
+When it comes to moving video, the general rule of thumb is that your Digital Signage Design should focus on one moving element at a time.
 If you have two videos or two moving elements right next to each other, the human eye won’t be able to discern either one.

 The general rule of thumb is that you should only use one moving element at any given time.

 A call-to-action can mean the difference between a compelling and persuasive digital sign design and one that falls flat.
 Bonus points if you can engage the viewer with a message that offers a QR code that can be scanned, or a simple Twitter URL that can easily be remembered.